MEMBR PRIVACY NOTICE FOR END USERS

 Subject to your explicit consent, we may also collect, store and use your health data.
 This is considered a special category of more sensitive data.
 Where we process health data, it will be treated confidentially and will never be used for direct marketing purposes.

 When you log on to our fitness platform through our website or an app, we automatically collect information about your use of the platform including details of your visits such as pages viewed and the resources that you access.
-This information will include traffic data, location data, IP address, browser, operating system, referral source, length of visit and other communication data.
+This information will include; traffic data, location data, IP address, browser, operating system, referral source, length of visit, clickstream data and other communication data.

 How is this information collected?